 These are problem and solution based terms vs. terms that are potentially information-only searches.
 That leads us to our next drop down option, transactional keywords.

 If you’re optimizing for conversions, choose “transactional keywords” from the dropdown.
 You can single out transactional keywords to build your ads around and CTA copy.

 - order allergy test online

 - shellfish food allergy test online free

 - best online allergy test for dogs

-From here, we strongly suggest two more articles to support the Related Keywords Tool.
+From here, we recommend two more articles to help you get the most from the Related Keywords Tool.